unfoldingWord/word-aligner-rcl/README.md

 # word-aligner-rcl

 [word-aligner-rcl](https://github.com/unfoldingWord/word-aligner-rcl).  word-aligner-rcl contains two react components: `SuggestingWordAligner` and `WordAligner`.
 UI components for aligning words in a verse.
+See https://github.com/unfoldingWord-box3/enhanced-word-aligner-rcl for a more detailed example of using `SuggestingWordAligner` with alignment suggestions.

 ## Usage Difference SuggestingWordAligner over WordAligner